Finland93/GemHunter/README.md

 ### **How to Use:**

-To use the GemHunter Tool, simply add it to your chart, and it will automatically plot key support and resistance lines, trend arrows, and trend strength tables.
+To use the GemHunter Tool, simply add it to your chart [copy & paste pine script here](https://github.com/Finland93/GemHunter/blob/main/GemHunter/gemhunter.pine), and it will automatically plot key support and resistance lines, trend arrows, and trend strength tables.
 You can customize the tool by adjusting parameters such as Fast Length, Slow Length, and Signal Length to tailor the indicators to your preferred trading style.

 Once the tool is applied, monitor the visual indicators.
 Look for a green or red background, which signals momentum shifts, and keep an eye out for upward (▲) or downward (▼) arrows that indicate trend changes.
 Additionally, refer to the trend strength tables.
 The bottom-left table will show the average trend duration, while the bottom-right table will provide the current trend status, allowing you to assess the market conditions.
 Lastly, use the top-right table to gauge the strength of both short-term (90 days) and long-term (365 days) trends, giving you a comprehensive view of the market’s movement.